jasonfigueroa/journal/README.md

-This is the repo for the source files used to generate the static files served at [https://jasonfigueroa.github.io](https://jasonfigueroa.github.io).
+This is the repo for the source code used to generate the static files served at [https://jasonfigueroa.github.io](https://jasonfigueroa.github.io).
 *Note: I am using python 2.7.*

 ## Setup